wences-sanchez/Knowledge-Base/pages/Linux Fundamentals.md

 				- `$ find / -user linda -exec cp {} /root/linda \;`
 				- `$ find / -perm /4000`
 			-
-			- You shoud round the keyword
+			- You shoud round the keyword with double quotes
 	-
 		- #### Flashcards
 			- Describe what is a link in Linux. #flashcard